Ilish: Description

-Females of the species grow larger than males, with males individuals not reaching over 46 cm.
+Females of the species grow larger than males, with male individuals not reaching over 46 cm.
 Females can reach lengths of up to 55 cm.
 Maturity is generally attained by the end of the first year or the start of the second, with males maturing at sizes of 26–29 cm and females at 31–33 cm.

-It has no dorsal spines but 18 – 21 dorsal soft rays and anal soft rays.
-The belly has 30 to 33 scutes.
-There is a distinct median notch in the upper jaw.
-Gill rakers fine and numerous, about 100 to 250 on the lower part of the arch and the fins are hyaline.
-The fish shows a dark blotch behind gill opening, followed by a series of small spots along the flank in juveniles.
-While alive, the fish is silver shot with gold and purple.
+Ilish fins are hyaline, having no dorsal spines but 18 – 21 dorsal soft rays and anal soft rays.
+The belly has 30 to 33 scutes,s and there is a distinct median notch in the upper jaw.
+Gill rakers are fine and numerous, about 100 to 250 on the lower part of the arch.
+The fish shows a dark blotch behind the gill opening, followed by a series of small spots along the flank in juveniles.
+While alive, the color of fish is silver, shot with gold and purple.

-Habitat and breeding
+Habitat

-The fish is marine; freshwater; brackish; pelagic-neritic; anadromous; depth range of about 200 m.
-Within a tropical range; 34°N - 5°N, 42°E - 97°E in marine and freshwater.
-It is found in rivers and estuaries in Bangladesh, India, Pakistan, Myanmar (also known as Burma) and the Persian Gulf area where it can be found in the Tigris and Euphrates rivers in and around Iran and southern Iraq.
-The fish schools in coastal waters and ascends up the rivers (anadromous) for around 50 – 100 km to spawn during the southwest monsoons (June to September and January to April).
-Actual peak breeding season of the fish is a topic of debate amongst the researchers.

-After spawning, they return to the sea which are known as Jatka in Bangladesh (fish size up to 9 cm), although some stocks remain resident in rivers.